confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 -   Pull queries are expressed using a strict subset of ANSI SQL.
--   You can issue a pull query against any table that was created by using a [CREATE TABLE AS SELECT](../../ksqldb-reference/create-table-as-select) statement.
+-   You can issue a pull query against any table that was created by

+    a [CREATE TABLE AS SELECT](../../ksqldb-reference/create-table-as-select)
+    statement.
 -   `SELECT` statements can contain column arithmetic and function calls.